 If this all sounds a little confusing, trust me I get it.
 I spent hours researching for this, and was still surprised when I got to the airport and had to fork out half a million dong 😉

 If you are visiting Vietnam from one of the countries mentioned above for less than 15 days you DO NOT REQUIRE A VISA OR APPROVAL LETTER.
-However, your passport must have more than 6 months left before it expires and you must not have been in Vietnam within the last 30 days before you (re)enter.
+However, your passport must have more than 6 months left before it expires and you must not have been in Vietnam within the last 30 days before you (re)enter and you must have a return flight booked.

-If you are visiting Vietnam from one of the countries mentioned above for more than the recommended-no-visa-required time, YOU NEED TO APPLY FOR AN APPROVAL LETTER PRIOR TO ARRIVING, AND PAY FOR YOUR VISA/STAMPING FEE ONCE YOU ARRIVE TO THE AIRPORT IN VIETNAM
+If you are visiting Vietnam from one of the countries mentioned above for more than the recommended-no-visa-required time, YOU NEED TO APPLY FOR AN APPROVAL LETTER PRIOR TO ARRIVING, AND PAY FOR YOUR VISA/STAMPING FEE ONCE YOU ARRIVE TO THE AIRPORT IN VIETNAM.
+You must print out your approval letter and take it with you when you travel as they will not accept a mobile version and you will be refused boarding.

 If you are from a country that is not mentioned above, YOU NEED TO APPLY FOR AN APPROVAL LETTER PRIOR TO ARRIVING, AND PAY FOR YOUR VISA/STAMPING FEE ONCE YOU ARRIVE TO THE AIRPORT IN VIETNAM.